 Gay Carducci (Managing Director) is one of the founding members of Curio Theatre.
 In it's infancy she spearheaded the educational arm of the theatre, starting off the first year with summer camp and year round classes.
 Soon we added outreach and have taught in many of the area schools including Lea, West Philly High, Spruce Hill Christian School, and Shaw Middle School.
 Gay began her directing career at Hedgerow Theatre where some of her favorites include The Fantasticks, Twelfth Night, and The Gingerbread Lady, as well as many children's shows that she helped develop, written by Margie Royal and Grey Kelsey.
-At Curio she has directed Macbeth, Alice's Adventures In Wonderland, Death and the Maiden, A Christmas Carol, Road, The Weir, Oleanna and is very excited to begin work on The Runner Stumbles, a long awaited project!
+At Curio she has directed Macbeth, Alice's Adventures In Wonderland, Death and the Maiden, A Christmas Carol, Road, The Weir, Oleanna, Runner Stumbles and The Matter of Frank Schaefer.

-Aetna Gallagher (Director of Marketing/ Resident Costume Designer) is a founding member of Curio Theatre.
+Aetna Gallagher (Resident Costume Designer) is one of the founding members of Curio Theatre.
 Aetna studied acting at Dalhousie University in Nova Scotia Canada where she also took up costume designing.
 Aetna designed for numerous Nova Scotia theatres as well as Hedgerow Theatre in PA.
 Aetna has acted in many Curio productions including Dancing at Lughnasa, Oedipussy , Noises Off.
 The Bald Soprano and The Cripple of Inishmann.

-Harry Slack (General Manager) has been working for Curio since 2010.
+Harry Slack has been working for Curio since 2010.
 He has a BA in Philosophy.
 He has previously served as the Director of Education and Director of Development.

-Rachel Gluck has appeared in Accidental Death of an Anarchist (Felleti), Great Expectations (Estella, et al.) and Rosencrantz and Guildenstern are Dead (Ophelia/Tragedian).
+Rachel Gluck (Marketing Assistant) as appeared in Accidental Death of an Anarchist (Felleti), Great Expectations (Estella, et al.) and Rosencrantz and Guildenstern are Dead (Ophelia/Tragedian).
 Other recent productions include Dan Rottenberg is Thinking about R@ping You with Forearmed Productions, and Superheroes Who Are Super at Plays & Players.